 Other than their godly ‘Payasams’, Kerala doesn’t boast of many desserts – a Falooda (take on the Persian dessert ‘faloodeh’) is pretty much the happy ending one should be satisfied with, especially when in North Kerala.

 Ever since I had known of Thalassery, I had wanted to visit it.
 I cannot count the number of times I refused to eat the inspired Thalassery biryanis served in cities to wait for the right one at the right place.
 And here I was – the town where the world famous ‘Thalassery Biryani’ comes from.
 Founded in 1942, Paris Restaurant that once served only Biryani is now an established hotel group.
 I assume the title ‘Paris’ has something to do with the adjacent French establishment, Mahe.
 Previously a printing press, the restaurant hasn’t given up on its old structure.
-It has tiny rooms each filled with benches that has seated thousands of hungry foodies over the years.
+It has tiny rooms each filled with benches that have seated thousands of hungry foodies over the years.

-The speciality of Malabari Biryani is the rice they use – instead of the usual Basmati (long) rice, Thalassery Biryani uses lighter and smaller rice called the Jeerakasala rice.
+The specialty of Malabari Biryani is the rice they use – instead of the usual Basmati (long) rice, Thalassery Biryani uses lighter and smaller rice called the Jeerakasala rice.
 That’s how the Mughal dish has been modified by the locals and we loved every bit of it.
 Under 300 rupees, we walked out having one of the best dishes of our lives.
 The experience was totally worth the wait of a few years.

 A food journey to any place is more than just the ‘taste’.
 Food that may not appeal to your palate otherwise, starts to taste delectable when you discover its roots in the geography and history of a place.
 Tapioca for me is one such item.
 At some point in the history, Kerala was running short of rice and the poor needed a cheap alternative.
 The king of Travancore who had a flair for botany introduced Tapioca into their diet.
 When I ate my first Kappa (tapioca) meal in Kannur, I couldn’t help but think about the king and his innovation.
 Some leave jewels, some leave forts, Visakham Thirunal Maharaja left us some Tapioca.

 Kannur marked the farthest point of our food journey and we had to end it with the traditional Kerala ‘Porotta’ that Vikas can sell his kidneys for.
-At a joint called ‘MKV’, we ate this Malabar bread with prawns and chicken, each roasted in traditional Kerala pepper.
+At a joint called MVK, we ate this Malabar bread with prawns and chicken, each roasted in traditional Kerala pepper.
 They also make fish biryani which smells like river served on a plate.

 Full, heavy, and happy, we headed all the way back to Palakkad and ate away our favorite dishes (again!) on the way.
 For Vikas, this journey was about digging deeper into his backyard, feeling surprised and shocked at the new things he learnt.
-For me, it was discovery of a new cuisine and culture that I didn’t know existed in my country.
+For me, it was the discovery of a new cuisine and culture that I didn’t know existed in my country.
 Kerala, so far, had been a different drawing in my mind – green waters, coconut trees, houseboats, women draped in white sarees, and luxury resorts all over.
 The food was all about the appams, stews, beef fry, and the ‘sadya’.

 North Kerala unveiled, to me, a completely new and unknown side of this gorgeous land.
 Instead of lazing on the houseboats, we drove on the beaches; instead of appams, we ate tapioca for breakfast, fish biryani replaced the ghee rice, and the shawarmas replaced the curries.